email2ify/drf-frieds/README.md

 ## Libraries & Tools

 - [Cloudinary](https://cloudinary.com/) - File storage.
 Justification: I used this to store static files
-- [Graphviz](https://dreampuf.github.io/GraphvizOnline/) - Image generator.
-Justification: I used this used for the database model diagram
+- [Dbeavers](https://dbeaver.io/) - I used this for the database entity relationship diagram
 - [Git](https://git-scm.com/) - Version control system.
 Justification: I used this for version control and to push the code to GitHub
 - [GitHub](https://github.com/) - Cloud based hosting service.
 Justification: I used this as a remote repository to store project code
 - [Gitpod](https://gitpod.io/workspaces) - Cloud development environment.
 Justification: I used this to host a virtual workspace